Questions? We've got answers!

 In Acts 20:20, it says, "[you know] how I did not shrink back in fear from telling you anything that was for your benefit, or from teaching you in public meetings, and from house to house."
 We love how it brings together the direction to meet together publicly (Sunday services) and also in our homes.

-Each individual group can decide if they want to meet at one home, move around to others' homes, or meet at a coffee shop, workplace, park—whatever the group decides!
+Each individual group can decide if they want to meet at one home, move around to others' homes, or meet at a coffee shop, workplace, park, online—whatever the group decides!
 If you feel a room at the church is the best move for your group, fill out a Special Use Request to reserve the space.

 We do, however, encourage groups to meet in their communities.
 There's no telling who you can reach when you're out in public!
 It's also easier for people who aren't accustomed to church to connect with people outside the walls of the church. :)